scottmk/ti4-reference/snippets/leaders/ds/nokar-hero.md

 <span style="font-variant:small-caps;">Action</span>:

-Place this card near the game board, until the end of this game round, each of your planets gains the <span style="font-variant:small-caps;">Production</span> 3 ability as if it were a unit.
+Place this card near the game board, until the end of this game round, each of your planets gains the <span style="font-variant:small-caps;">Production 3</span> ability as if it were a unit.
 At the end of this game round, purge this card.